-NYU's Institute of Human Development and Social Change (IHDSC), in association with faculty from seven academic units - Administration, Leadership and Technology, Applied Psychology, Applied Statistics, Social Science, and Humanities, Teaching and Learning (Steinhardt School of Culture, Education, and Human Development); Economics and Sociology (Faculty of Arts and Science); and the Wagner School of Public Service — train incoming and advanced doctoral students from diverse backgrounds to become outstanding researchers in the educational sciences.
+NYU's Institute of Human Development and Social Change (IHDSC), in association with faculty from multiple NYU programs and departments — Administration, Leadership and Technology, Applied Psychology, Applied Statistics, Social Science, and Humanities, Teaching and Learning (Steinhardt School of Culture, Education, and Human Development); Psychology and Sociology (Faculty of Arts and Science); and the Wagner School of Public Service — train incoming and advanced doctoral students from diverse backgrounds to become outstanding researchers in the educational sciences.

 IES-PIRT Proseminar Series

 In addition to funding interdisciplinary doctoral students, our training program includes a proseminar series.
 The series brings together presentations by both NYU and external experts.View the Fall 2020 Schedule

 Dr. Sandra Burrueco, Professor and Director of Clinical Training at the Catholic University of America, will give a presentation as part of the IES-PIRT Proseminar series.

 Dr. Amy Hsin, Associate Professor of Sociology at Queens College, CUNY, will give a presentation as part of the IES-PIRT Proseminar series.

 Dr. Megan Bang, Senior Vice President of the Spencer Foundation, will give a presentation as part of the IES-PIRT Proseminar series.